mariareccoppa/FruitsClassificationRF/README.md

 This project demonstrates the application of a RandomForestClassifier to classify fruits.
 The model is trained to identify various fruits based on features such as mass, width, height, and color score.

 ## Project Overview
-The pipeline is built using Python and incorporates several key libraries:
+The project is built using Python and incorporates several key libraries:
 * Pandas for data manipulation
 * Matplotlib and Seaborn for data visualization
 * Scikit-learn for machine learning tasks